lkesteloot/unsong/unsong.md

-## Chapter 58: …And Now The Form Of Enion
+## Chapter 58: ...
+And Now The Form Of Enion

 <blockquote>
 The LORD is greater than or equal to the expression involving f(y)<br/>